ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 - Improve nonwording sections
   - Explain why _`atomic-ref-bound`_ omits `compare_exchange_{weak,strong}`
     with user-specified `failure` memory order
+  - Explain why _`atomic-ref-bound`_ does not add a "sharp edge" by making operations implicitly use a memory order other than sequential consistency

 ## LEWG reviews of R3